FailAcademy/learning/adp-london/_lessons/week-01/04-react-router.md

 In today's lab we will finish setting up the routes for our app.

-After that, the remainder of the time this week will be spent putting on the finishing touches on the Week 1 version of REDit.
+After that, the remainder of the time this week will be spent putting on the finishing touches on the Week 1 version of Boomtown.
 That means fully building out the front-end using Material UI components too!

-As a stretch goal for this week, now that you have React Router implemented look into refactoring your `PostList` container component so a relevant query string is added to the URL when the Newest or Popular buttons are clicked in the `PostToolbar`.

-Next, use this query string (which will be available in the `location` prop for the component) to re-sort REDit's posts on `componentWillUpdate()` instead.

-There is no built-in way to parse a query string in React Router anymore, so you'll need to use `URLSearchParams` for that, and be sure to add a polyfill for browsers that don't support it yet.

-Lastly, by default `?sort=newest` should be set for your route so you'll need to use a `Redirect` component to add this default query string whenever someone navigates directly to `/posts/:id/`.

 ---